 1. Educate while you commute.
 Avoid turning your mind on autopilot while driving to and from work.
 Practice active listening by subscribing to a few intriguing commute-length podcasts; some good ones to start with include Planet Money, Listen, Money Matters!, and You Need a Budget.

 2. Volunteer.
 Volunteering your time to a cause you care about is a great way to help others and make a difference.
 It can also be a way to meet new people, network, and discover your city.
-Beyond having emotional and mental benefits, volunteering may even improve your physical health: 76% percent of peopleof people who volunteered in the past year said that volunteering made them feel healthier.
+Beyond having emotional and mental benefits, volunteering may even improve your physical health.

 3. Close your eyes and clear your mind.
 Start or finish a stressful day practicing yoga or meditation.
 Harvard scientists have found that long-term meditators have more gray matter in the frontal cortex, which helps with memory and decision-making.